Posted on January 24, 2013 by Ally Blumenfeld

 With upwards of forty pieces within the main gallery space and the adjoining hallway, there were many stories to be told.
 In the art of Painting the Neighborhood Levine has created entire worlds for the viewer to explore.
 Even more exciting, however, was the world into which Levine allowed viewers a special sneak-peek: hers.
 “Painting a Song” – a fifteen-minute film created by Levine and Massarsky – was shown about halfway into the night, a choice which added tremendously to the gallery experience.

-at the opening of Jennifer Levine: Painting the Neighborhood
+Christine Bennett (right) and Nicole Boscarino (Left) at the opening of Jennifer Levine: Painting the Neighborhood |

 During the video, musician Massarsky plays his guitar while Levine uses his music to generate images and feelings which she almost effortlessly conveys on her canvas.
 Christine Bennett and Nicole Boscarino, two Montclair State University students present at the opening, remarked that watching “Painting a Song” allowed them to better understand Levine's art and encouraged them to look at the work in a new light.
 Indeed, curious eyes wandered back to the paintings and tableaus after the film was over, re-engaging themselves after seeing the histories behind the stories.